63rd (Royal Naval) Division: Antwerp

+The Portsmouth battalion of the Marine Brigade had been ordered to act as a rearguard for the 1st Naval Brigade's withdrawal.
+This unit made for the railway at Sint-Niklaas.
+With no trains to be found there, they made for Kemzeke (the station west along the line from Sint-Gillis-Waas).
+On this march they encountered several hundred sailors (predominantly of Collingwood and Hawke Battalions) who had become separated from the main formation during their march and were lost.
+This ad-hoc unit of about 800 men boarded trains at Kemzeke, but did not know that the Germans had captured Moerbeke, which they had to pass through.
+Their train was derailed as it entered that village and a brief exchange of fire occurred.
+Around 200 men (predominantly Royal Marines) held back the German attack, broke away and then marched cross-country to pick up a train to Ostend at Zelzate.
+Approximately 550 were captured by the Germans either at Moerbeke or nearby after trying to escape back along the railway line.

 Gallipoli

 Landings

 The division was shipped to Egypt and fought at the Battle of Gallipoli at Anzac Cove and Cape Helles.
 Casualties before the campaign began included Rupert Brooke, who died at sea from an infected mosquito bite on 23 April 1915.
 The RND was one of two British divisions (the other being the regular 29th Division) at the Gallipoli landings.
 Eleven troopships and Canopus, Dartmouth and Doris, two destroyers and trawlers rendezvoused off Bulair before dawn and the warships began a day-long bombardment, just after daybreak.
 A destroyer made a close pass off the beach and later on, ships' boats were swung out from the troopships and lines of eight cutters pulled by a trawler made as if to land.
 In the late afternoon men began to embark on the boats, which headed for the shore just before dark and returned after night fell.
 During the night Lieutenant-Commander Bernard Freyberg swam ashore and lit flares along the beach, crept inland and observed the Ottoman defences.
 Freyberg found that the defences were dummies and returned safely to report.
 Just after dawn, the decoy force sailed south to join the main landings, coming ashore on 30 April.